 “Not the end of the AWA, but the end of the Team Challenge Series.
 I mean that in a lot of seriousness.

 “The concept I guess had a touch of viability, in that again, it was something different.
 ‘Let’s just give it a shot,’ because what was being done, wasn’t working.

-“Really looking back at the whole TCS escapade, I really can’t pinpoint one particular thing that came out of it that still exists to this day.”
+“Really looking back at the whole TCS escapade, I can’t pinpoint one particular thing that came out of it that still exists today.”

 Would something like this work today?
 Or is the AWA Team Challenge Series better off left buried and forgotten?